cilium/cilium/Documentation/cmdref/cilium-agent.md

       --endpoint-status strings                                   Enable additional CiliumEndpoint status features (controllers,health,log,policy,state)
       --envoy-config-timeout duration                             Timeout duration for Envoy Config acknowledgements (default 2m0s)
-      --envoy-log string                                          Path to a separate Envoy log file, if any --exclude-local-address strings                             Exclude CIDR from being recognized as local address --external-envoy-proxy                                      whether the Envoy is deployed externally in form of a DaemonSet or not
+      --envoy-log string                                          Path to a separate Envoy log file, if any --envoy-secrets-namespace string                            EnvoySecretsNamespace is the namespace having secrets used by CEC
+      --exclude-local-address strings                             Exclude CIDR from being recognized as local address --external-envoy-proxy                                      whether the Envoy is deployed externally in form of a DaemonSet or not
       --fixed-identity-mapping map                                Key-value for the fixed identity mapping which allows to use reserved label for fixed identities, e.g. 128=kv-store,129=kube-dns
+      --gateway-api-secrets-namespace string                      GatewayAPISecretsNamespace is the namespace having tls secrets used by CEC, originating from Gateway API
       --gops-port uint16                                          Port for gops server to listen on (default 9890) -h, --help                                                      help for cilium-agent
       --http-idle-timeout uint                                    Time after which a non-gRPC HTTP stream is considered failed unless traffic in the stream has been processed (in seconds); defaults to 0 (unlimited)